-Also, CNNs can be applied without high additional cost or even be incorporated into the routine protocols, but add a new value e.g., reading consistency check, time-drift evaluations, inter-reader comparisons (how much ‘off’ is each reader when compared to the CNN predictions, even if not compared with the same otolith samples), etc. The advantages of ensemble predictions will also be easier to gain with networks.
-Ensembles of several expert readers are highly resource-demanding – especially when scaling to huge datasets – while an ensemble of, say eight versus three networks only requires a little bit more computation.
+CNNs can also be applied without high additional cost or even be incorporated into routine protocols and provide additional value e.g., reading consistency check, time-drift evaluations, inter-reader comparisons (how much each reader is ‘off’ when compared to CNN predictions, even if not compared with the same otolith samples), etc. Also, networks are comparatively easier to scale up than the number of human expert readers, especially when analysing huge datasets, as any increase in ensemble size (number of networks) only requires an increase in computer resources.

 We see the process of CNN implementation as an evolution of the protocols, with an intensive phase of model development and training.
 Through gradual improvement of model reliability, CNNs could emerge as a complementary supportive tool for traditional age estimations.
 The integration of those technologies could help scale the capacity of age reading experts and improve the sampling of biological data and monitoring of various fish stocks.

 While the exact features used by the networks may differ from those interpreted by human readers, one may be content with a trained network as a black box relying entirely on its empirical accuracy.
 Deep learning techniques are particularly powerful in detecting patterns in data (LeCun et al., 2015), and whether the networks actually detect and count annual increments as the defining features or not, a causal relationship between what the network attends to and the structure of the otoliths is likely.
-If the network does not use growth zones as the primary features for prediction, this means that it found useful correlating patterns unavailable or not obvious to the human eye.
+If the network does not use growth zones as the primary features for prediction, this means that it has found useful correlating patterns unavailable or not obvious to the human eye.
 This was demonstrated in the case of Greenland halibut otoliths where the shape of the otoliths seemed to be the defining characteristic correlated with age (Ordonez et al., 2020).
-Machine learning frameworks may therefore be used as complementary age readers to experts participating in otolith image interpretation workshops, as informative input playing part of additional background information, or relied upon as autonomous age readers without a subjective bias specific to increment identification and counting.
+Machine learning frameworks may therefore be used as complementary age readers for experts participating in otolith image interpretation workshops, as informative input playing part of additional background information, or relied upon as autonomous age readers without a subjective bias specific to increment identification and counting.

 4.11 Conclusion

-Our results demonstrate that deep learning techniques have a major potential for otolith analysis.
+Our results demonstrate that deep learning techniques have huge potential in extracting age information from otolith images.
 Standard model architectures trained on sufficient training data specific to the use case can accurately predict age from images of broken otoliths.
 We believe that carefully trained CNNs could become a major component in procedures that require minimal processing and could be able to produce near at sea age estimates.
 In addition, algorithmic age estimates could serve as a useful reference for evaluating age reader biases within and between otolith laboratories.

 When developing the CNN framework for the automatic age estimation, we found that the B4 architectures were quick to train and that they performed well.
 Ensemble approaches can also be considered if the increased computing effort is not a constraint, as they can provide more robust and higher-performing predictions.
 For a quick-to-train ensemble, B5 and Medium might be added.
-Our results also indicate that the use of slightly under-exposed images may be beneficial.
+Our results also indicate that the use of slightly under-exposed images may improve model performance.